agentml/ahn-ml-lab.github.io/index.md

 ### **News**
+- "ROOTS: Object-Centric Representation and Rendering for 3D Scenes" is accepted in the Journal of Machine Learning Research
 - Two papers are accepted in ICML 2021
 - Invited Talk at DeepMind, Jan 2021
 - Our paper "Generative Neurosymbolic Machines" is accepted in NeurIPS 2020 as a spotlight!